StrapexLabs/serde_json/README.md

 ## Features

 - **Deserialization of Basic Types:** Supports `bool`, `u32`, `u64`, `u128`, `u256`, `felt252`, and `ByteArray`.
+- **Decimal Number Parsing:** All numeric types support parsing decimal values (e.g., "1430.1") which are automatically converted to fixed-point representation.
 - **Custom Structs:** Use the `#[derive(SerdeJson)]` attribute to automatically generate deserialization code for your structs.
 - **Arrays:** Deserialize arrays of supported types, including nested arrays.
 - **Whitespace Handling:** Correctly handles whitespace, including multiline JSON with newlines, tabs, and spaces.